Climbing Mt Fuji with my 70yo mum; Our Experience

 Our goal today was just to make it to the top.
 Sunrise, sure, an outside bet.
 But all eyes on the prize, and that’s the summit.
-The sleeping huts on mount Fuji are a rite of passage.
+The sleeping huts when you’re climbing Mt Fuji are a rite of passage.
 Cute, endearing and soaked in Japanese culture.
 You sit on the floor to have dinner and hot tea.
-You sleep on matts alongside the rest of your fellow climbers, and you must remain quite quiet throughout your stay.
+You sleep on mats alongside the rest of your fellow climbers, and you must remain quite quiet throughout your stay.
 As I mentioned, you ‘can’ climb Fuji in a day (if you’re super fit) but to do it over 2 days, and stay in a mountain hut is much preferable, and a great experience on your Japanese trip.

 Head-torch.
 Check.
 Warm layers.
 Check.
 Ready to suffer mum?
 Check.
 We were off.

 Climbing Mt Fuji in the Dark

 It’s difficult to talk about the next 9 hours to be perfectly honest.
 My mum is the person I love the most in the world.
 Someone who has demonstrated true love and selflessness my whole life.
 Someone who has never judged and always supported me.
 And I had ‘made’ her do this crazy thing, I felt (and still feel) guilty about creating an experience that caused her to suffer, but proud that it created a platform for her to show how amazing she is.
 Conflicting indeed.
 So yeah, Day 1 was tough, sure.
 Tears, and struggles, but we did it.
 Day 2 however, was equally pride-inducing yet traumatic.
 Looking at my photos now, after leaving the hut at 4am time, I didn’t take one single photo until we reached the summit.
 That says a lot about the experience and the struggles we had.